Creating AuthService for injection (@Injectable)

 At the application root level

-• This can be done by adding the providedIn: 'root' field to the @Injectable decorator.
+- This can be done by adding the

-• @Injectable() lets Angular know that a class can be used with the dependency injector. @Injectable() is not strictly required if the class has other Angular decorators on it or does not have any dependencies.
+@Injectablemetadata also allows Angular to optimize an app by removing the service from the compiled application if it isn’t used, a process known astree-shaking. @Injectable()lets Angular know that a class can be used with the dependency injector.@Injectable()is not strictly required if the class has other Angular decorators on it or does not have any dependencies.
 What is important is that any class that is going to be injected with Angular is decorated.
-However, best practice is to decorate injectables with @Injectable(), as it makes more sense to the reader.
+However, best practice is to decorate injectables with@Injectable(), as it makes more sense to the reader.

 @Injectable({